Sometimes, when you travel, you want to stay put. And when it comes to staying put on the Italian seaside, a visit to

-The coast is lined with bagni or beach clubs, each with perfectly manicured sand, colorful umbrellas, and cheery changing rooms.
+The coast has bagni or beach clubs with perfectly manicured sand, colorful umbrellas, and cheery changing rooms.
 Many families rent a cabana for the summer and spend their days there.
-The easiest way to access a beach club is to stay at a hotel with its own private clubs (see below); though, you won’t see many locals.
+The easiest way to access a beach club is to stay at a hotel with its private clubs (see below), though you won’t see many locals.

 You can also rent at a local bagni–the best ones have great hospitality, restaurants, and sometimes gyms, pools, spas, and nightlife.
 For a classic experience, head to Gilda or Bagno Piero.
 For a family scene, go to Bagno Annetta.
 For a vibrant party scene, reserve at Beach Club Versilia.
 Each club has its own rates depending on if you want a chair or a cabana–be sure to reserve in advance!

 Explore The Italian Coast

 One reason we love Forte Dei Marmi?
 Its central location provides many options for coastal day trips.
 Within a two-hour drive, you can go as far north as Genoa, head to Portofino, explore La Spezia, do a boat trip to Cinque Terre (or the lesser-known Porto Venere), or go south to Viareggio, Pisa, Lucca, or even Florence.

 Attend The Puccini Festival

 The nearby town of Torre del Lago is where famed Italian composer Giacomo Puccini lived for more than 30 years.
 As such, the town honors the maestro with the Puccini Festival aka the Fondazione Festival Pucciniano, an opera festival each summer where his acclaimed works like Madama Butterfly to Tosca are staged.